Oh. My. Gosh!

 That the grain lines on all pattern pieces are parallel to the selvages.
 This is key to a finished garment that is both good looking and wonderful to wear!

-Remember: If a pattern piece says “Cut 1,” it is important that you place the fabric and the pattern piece right side up on a single layer of fabric!
+Remember: If a pattern piece says “Cut 1,” it is important that you place the fabric and the pattern piece RS up on a single layer of fabric!

 Finally, whatever you do, don’t place any pattern pieces on the selvages.
 Because selvages are so tightly wound, they don’t have any give.
 And this can result in puckering in the finished garment.